 A few people have asked whether or not the Wren books and Crown/Court Duel take place on the same world.
 The answer is typical for me: no, yes, um.

 The Crown Duel story, which I wrote in my early twenties, is part of the Sartorias-deles mega-arc.
 When my agent liked it, only the Wren books had been published, so I changed some of the outlying details to make it seem to belong to Wren’s world.
 The Firebird and the e-book editions, with the two parts back together, and the Flauvic scene restored, are back where they should be, on S-D. (The e-book also has Vidanric scenes added.)

 Here’s the long version, which includes the history of Wren’s world.

 When I was seventeen, a friend said to me, “I wish all the heroines weren’t blond with blue eyes.”
-So I told another friend that I was going to write about a brown skinned, brown haired, brown eyed heroine, short and round instead of tall and willowy, but that friend got quite angry, saying that I ought not dare to write about minorities as I was a WASP and didn’t know how minorities suffered.
-(We were in high school at the time.)
-I got the idea for Wren, and began writing it, trying to find a way between the wishes of the two friends by keeping my heroine short and round, with brown skin and curly brown hair, but she’d have blue eyes and blond streaks in her hair.
+So I told another friend that I was going to write about a brown skinned, brown haired, brown eyed heroine, short and round instead of tall and willowy, but that friend insisted that I dare not write about minorities as I was a WASP.
+I tried to find a way between the wishes of the two friends by keeping my heroine short and round, with brown skin and curly brown hair, but she’d have blue eyes and blond streaks in her hair.

 Sooo anyway, I sent Wren out, it almost sold, thank goodness it didn’t, I put it away, tried it again in my mid-thirties.
-Jane Yolen bought Wren, taught me how to revise, and took out the brown skin, saying it didn’t really belong.
+Jane Yolen bought Wren and taught me how to revise, and took out the brown skin, saying it didn’t really belong.
 That was 1990.
-The stripey hair stayed.
+The blue eyes and stripey hair stayed.

-When Firebird bought Crown Duel I restored the story to S-d.
-The Wren books, in being polished for ebook publication, had the brown skin quietly restored.
+In being polished for ebook publication, the Wren books had the brown skin quietly restored.